-Examines the feasibility of implementing and achieving health care outcomes such as a significant pilot study, a program evaluation project, a quality improvement project, a policy analysis, or a practice change initiative in an identified area of clinical leadership specialization.
-The student is required to submit an individualized practicum proposal and objectives for the practicum experience.
+Utilize practicum experiences and self-directed scholarship to assess the feasibility of conducting scholarly projects, which may consist of implementation of a significant pilot study, a program evaluation project, a quality improvement project, a policy analysis, or a practice change.
 For 395U, one lecture and eight laboratory hours a week for one semester; for 495U, one lecture and twelve laboratory hours a week for one semester; for 595U, one lecture and sixteen laboratory hours a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; Nursing 395E, 395F, 395G, and 395T or 495T or 595T.
+Prerequisite: Graduate standing; Nursing 395 (topic 4), 395G, and 395T or 495T or 595T